radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 To authorize a user who authenticates using a certificate (e.g. SASL External) you must set a client certificate DN mapping.
 This maps the user DN (Subject or Subject Alternate Name from the certificate) to a specific DN in the RadiantOne namespace.
 After, the DN in the RadiantOne namespace determines authorization (access controls).

->**Note – To avoid problems with special characters, RadiantOne normalizes the certificate subject prior to applying the certificate DN mapping.**
+>[!note] To avoid problems with special characters, RadiantOne normalizes the certificate subject prior to applying the certificate DN mapping.

 To set the client certificate DN mapping: